calafine/S1_Remo_Shell_Windows_Triage/README.md

 ```powershell
 wmic netclient list brief
 ```
+may not work unless history is turned on, or may have to figure out how to specify users
 ```powershell
 doskey /history > history.txt
 ```

 ## Network Information - Open Connections etc

+Gets total bytes sent and recieved
 ```powershell
 netstat -e
 ```
+gets all active connections, their status and pid.
 ```powershell
 netstat -boan
 ```
+gets routing information
 ```powershell
 netstat -rn
 ```